Is my Company Affected by the GDPR?

 - To rectify it: I can ask to have my personal data changed.

 - To be forgotten (new): The company will need to erase all my personal data from their system, and stop any further spread or processing of the data by any third party systems they use.

-- To move it (new): If I desire, I can ask the company to move all of my data to a new service provider.
+- To move it (new): In certain cases, I can ask the company to move all of my data to a new service provider.

 What is this new focus on user consent?

-Consent is required every time you collect new data on your users.
+Consent is one of the new lawful bases for processing customer data and is why you have received so many emails asking for you to opt-in or confirm consent for companies to use your data.
+If you choose to rely on consent for your data processing, you are required to get it every time you collect new data on your users.
 Blanket consent to use data for different purposes is no longer allowed - exactly what they are consenting to must be crystal clear.
 Here is what the regulation states exactly:

 “Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject's agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.”

-Specific – this opt in needs to be offered per communication type.
-For example, if you market to your users via telephone and email, the consent needs to be given per form of communication.
+Specific – this opt-in needs to be offered per communication type.
+For example, if you market to your users via telephone and email, the consent needs to be given per each type of communication.

 Informed – you have the obligation to spell out to the users exactly what rights the new regulations afford them.